notarobot-hub/SEND/README.md

 ## Running the experiments with HPC
 - Load the python environment as mentioned above, and follow the BATCHing instructions in the `generate_data.sh` and `post_processing.sh` scripts to run the experiments on the HPC.

+## Running other experiments
+- `send` directory is for the implementation of the SeND training technique for hallucination detection.
+For more information you can refer to the README of the directory.
+- `rag_experiments` directory is for the experiments related to integrating RAG with SeND and testing SeND with additional hallucination detection metrics.
+- `sensitivity` directory contains the source code for EES calculation and algorithm imlpementation.

+For most experiments, if done with cloud resources, 2 A100l or V100 GPUs will be optimal and not much memory is needed.